Map indicating Port Authorities across Canada

 lifts per hour.

-• East Coast’s multipurpose international container port, handled approximately 9.5 million metric tonnes of total cargo in 2012.
+• East Coast’s multipurpose international container port, handling 400,063 TEU and over 7.8 million tonnes of total cargo in 2014.

 • Ships steel, rubber, forest products, automobiles, containers and liquid bulk.